mate-academy/layout_antisnake/checklist.md

-- check your work using basic recommendations [here](https://github.com/mate-academy/layout_colored-blocks/blob/master/checklist.md)
+- check your work using basic recommendations [here](https://github.com/mate-academy/layout_colored-boxs/blob/master/checklist.md)
 - follow DRY (Don't Repeat Yourself)
 - make sure you used grid in this task
-- check the styles and make sure you don't write default styles (like display: block for `div` or others)
+- check the styles and make sure you don't write default styles (like display: box for `div` or others)
 - if you have 3 or more attributes, place each one on the new line (including the first one)
 - font family is usually written for `body` tag and inherited by others
 - use alternative font-family in case the main one doesn't work [like this](https://www.w3schools.com/cssref/pr_font_font-family.asp)